 - 3.45 At a Regional level, the fine-tuning associated with proximity and environmental factors becomes less significant in determining the geographical balance of supply between the two RAWPs.
 The two regions are largely independent in terms of the linkages between supply and demand, with only a limited amount of aggregate transportation between them5.
 The main factor in assessing the future demand over the next 22/25 years at this level is therefore assumed to be the average sales of such materials over the baseline period from 2001 to 2010, inclusive, subject to any factors which might influence changes in this demand within the foreseeable future.
-As noted above, and as explained in more detail within the Regional Appendices, subject to HMRC's decisions on the future of exemptions from the Aggregates Levy, the analysis of these factors has not identified any justification for modifying the future contributions from marine, secondary and recycled sources, or for making adjustments for changes in imports or exports, or future economic The baseline figures for residual primary aggregate production are therefore considered to be valid as they stand. - 3.46 The overall demand for land-based primary aggregate production in each of the Welsh Regions over the periods covered by this review can therefore be grossed-up from the analysis of individual MPA figures presented in Table 3.1, and is summarised in Table 3.5, below.
+As noted above, and as explained in more detail within the Regional Appendices, subject to HMRC's decisions on the future of exemptions from the Aggregates Levy, the analysis of these factors has not identified any justification for modifying the future contributions from marine, secondary and recycled sources, or for making adjustments for changes in imports or exports, or future economic The baseline figures for residual primary aggregate production are therefore considered to be valid as they stand. - The overall demand for land-based primary aggregate production in each of the Welsh Regions over the periods covered by this review can therefore be grossed-up from the analysis of individual MPA figures presented in Table 3.1, and is summarised in Table 3.5, below.
+This table also shows, for comparison, the three-year averages over the period 2008 to 2010, compiled directly from figures given in the Annual RAWP reports.
+The comparison reveals the extent to which any reliance on three-year averages would greatly under-estimate the overall levels of provision required, by comparison with the 10-year averages.